Position: Universal Time Series Foundation Models Rest on a Category Error: Addressing Alternative Views

 \subsection{The ``Zero-Shot" Concession: Initialization vs. Forecasting}

 \textbf{The Counter-Argument:} The primary value of models like Chronos is their ``Zero-Shot" capability, democratizing forecasting \cite{ansari2025chronos}.

-\textbf{Our Rebuttal:} We agree that FMs are the optimal tool for initializing a forecast in Cold Start problems.
-A generic prior is better than a random guess.
-However, the vast majority of high-stakes industrial forecasting occurs in ``Warm Start" or ``Brownfield" scenarios, with rich but volatile history.
-In these cases, a lightweight model trained Just-in-Time on the specific series almost always outperforms the zero-shot FM \cite{reddit2025overrated}.
-The convenience of no training comes at the cost of accuracy and adaptability.
-FMs are great initializers but poor long-term adaptive solvers.
+\textbf{Our Rebuttal:} We agree that FMs are powerful tools for initializing a forecast in Cold Start problems.
+A generic prior is undoubtedly better than a random guess.
+However, a substantial portion of high-stakes industrial environments operate in ``Warm Start" scenarios, where continuous sensor streams exist.
+For example, predicting industrial battery degradation relies entirely on real-time assimilation of early historical cycles \cite{seversonDatadrivenPredictionBattery2019b, dai_socgate_2025}, and modern physical system forecasting (e.g., weather) strictly requires dynamic feedback mechanisms to adjust to continuous distribution shifts \cite{biAccurateMediumrangeGlobal2023,kochkovNeuralGeneralCirculation2024}.
+In these cases, a lightweight model trained Just-in-Time on the specific series can outperform in warm-start regimes a static zero-shot FM.